MuhammadEiid/commercial_mall/README.md

 - [x] Mall reviews and ratings by Users.
 - [x] User can View, Like, Dislike, Save, and Unsave Blog.
 - [x] User get all his liked blogs and saved blogs
-- [x] Make an appointment with a specific doctor including sending mail to the User that his appointment is approved.
+- [x] Make an appointment with a the company sales engineers to talk about the units including sending mail to the User that his appointment is approved.
 - [x] Forget your password including sending mail
 - [x] Update your password and profile
 - [x] Upload Profile Picture, and gallery images, videos CRUD